livioribeiro/responder/README.md

 `content` can be one of the following values:

+tag   | description
+------|------------------------------
 !Data | String to be sent as response
-------|------------------------------
 !File | File to be send as response

 Example: